Affiliate links on Android Authority may earn us a commission. Learn more.

 Use Google Assistant to turn on the flashlight

-Google Assistant made its debut in October 2016 with the first Pixel smartphones, allowing you to interact with your device using voice commands.
-It’s now available on all smartphones running Android 6.0 Marshmallow and above and is smart enough to play the music you want, give you a weather update, and, of course, turn on flashlight mode.
+Google Assistant debuted in October 2016 with the first Pixel smartphones, allowing you to interact with your device using voice commands.
+It’s now available on all smartphones running Android 6.0 Marshmallow and above and is smart enough to play the music you want, give you a weather update, and turn on flashlight mode.

 Using Google Assistant voice commands to turn on the flashlight:

 - Launch Google Assistant.
 This can be done by pressing the microphone button on the search bar or saying, “OK, Google.”

 - Say the command, “Turn on the flashlight.”

 - Alternatively, you can turn it off by saying, “Turn off the flashlight.”

-If you feel that talking to your phone is weird, you can also give your commands to the Assistant in writing.
-Just open it up, tap on the keyboard icon in the bottom left corner, and type in “Turn on the flashlight.”
+If you feel that talking to your phone is weird, you can also write your commands to the Assistant.
+Open it up, tap the keyboard icon in the bottom left corner, and type “Turn on the flashlight.”